sonata-project/SonataAdminBundle/Resources/doc/reference/conditional_validation.rst

         </constraint>
     </class>

-There are two important options :
+There are two important options:

   - ``service`` : the service where the validation method is defined
   - ``method``  : the service's method to call

-The method must accept two arguments :
+The method must accept two arguments:

  - ``ErrorElement`` : the instance where assertion can be check
  - ``value``  : the object instance